AB Leadership Roles

 - Meet, network, and connect with other Georgia Southern University staff and faculty interested in student development

-- Professional development opportunity and resume builder
+- Free professional development opportunity and resume builder

 - Recruiting tool for your program/center/college

-- Free travel with students to a volunteer site outside of Southeast Georgia
+- Free travel with students to a volunteer site

 - Hands-on learning and volunteer experience around complex social issues